rain1017/memdb/README.md

 ### Mdbgoose

-Mdbgoose is modified from mongoose. mdbgoose for memorydb is similar to mongoose for mongodb.
+Mdbgoose is modified from mongoose. mdbgoose for memdb is similar to mongoose for mongodb.
 You can leverage the power of mongoose for object modeling.
 Just use it like you were using mongoose!

 ### Concurrency/Locking/Transaction